-Did you know I have a weekly newsletter that is packed with tips and tricks to improve your written content?
+Did you know I have a weekly newsletter that is packed with tips, tricks, and website improvements?
 Here’s a sneakity peekity at some of the goodness I send out each week (this one is from issue 12 of the newsletter), and if you’d like to subscribe, just click here!
 You’ll get a sweet freebie for joining the crew, and you’ll never miss another word.
 Now, back to the show…

 Sure, there are a lot of things you can do to improve your website, but if you’re crazy freakin’ busy and don’t have the time to engage in a hefty revamp at the moment, there are three SUPER speedy things you can do to immediately improve your website: